School of Psychology - Leading psychological science, scholarship and practice

 Learn more about the NZAVS.
 Watch video interviews with NZAVS researchers, and read more about recent findings from the study.

-Read about the postgraduate students who work on the NZAVS, and find out more about opportunities for PhD study in our lab.
+Read about the past and present postgraduate students who work with the NZAVS, and find out more about opportunities for PhD study in the NZAVS lab.

 The NZAVS research group